-- Students will be notified of practical examination failures following the section and informed of the next remediation opportunity. - Lab Practicals must be remediated to 70%. - Failure of the second remediation of a practical exam will result in a failed section. - If a student passes the section but fails a second remediation of a practical, the section grade will be recorded as F and the student may remediate to a C by the process described above.
+- Students will be notified of practical examination failures following the section and informed of the next remediation opportunity. - Lab practicals must be remediated to 70%. - Section and lab practical remediations may occur in the same week. - Failure of the second remediation of a practical exam will result in a failed section. - If a student passes the section but fails a second remediation of a practical, the section grade will be recorded as F and the student may remediate to a C by the process described above.
 The second remediation will be a combination of a written exam and lab practical with a focus on material supporting the laboratory material.